 This Embrace Being An Introvert post contains affiliate links to keep my blog up & running!
 To read my full disclosure policy, click here.

 If you’re an introvert that puts others before yourself, then feeling guilty is an everyday struggle.
 Prioritizing yourself is no easy task.

-No one wants to let others down, especially friends, family, or coworkers.
+No one wants to let people down, especially friends, family, or coworkers.
 Guilt can be overwhelming & push you to go to a networking event or end up at a bar on a Wednesday.

 Before you start becoming a hermit, first focus on these 5 ways to conquer the guilt of choosing solitude over socializing.
 You’ll uncover the ways shame is driving your decisions and create a new path towards self-acceptance:

 1. Ask yourself, “How would I feel if my friends chose to stay home instead of hanging out?”

 As an introvert, you can probably think of a million reasons why they’d want to stay home.
-You wouldn’t be hard on them.
+You wouldn’t be hard on your friends.
 So why are you so hard on yourself?